 After years of hesitating, the owner of the private equity firm was finally convinced that a trust could benefit her children and grandchildren by removing assets from her estate, while reducing her family’s exposure to potential lawsuits, creditors, divorces, taxes and those who might prey on the wealthy.
 The results turned out to be beneficial for everyone.
 And because the trust was established in Delaware, a state that allows for what’s called bifurcation of management, the owner was able to maintain a degree of control over the assets while keeping them outside her personal estate.

-She was able to choose exactly which assets to transfer into the trust — those she thought would appreciate the most — and in doing so created more wealth for the trust beneficiaries than she expected, says Jennifer F. Galvagna, a market trust executive at Bank of America Private Bank in Boston.
+She was able to choose exactly which assets to transfer into the trust — those she thought would appreciate the most — and in doing so created more wealth for the trust beneficiaries than she expected, says Jennifer F. Galvagna, Head of Trust Solutions at Bank of America.
 “There was so much appreciation that she almost started second-guessing herself, suggesting, ‘Did I just leave them with too much?’”

 Enjoy business succession — on your terms